github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

 - :doc:`Create a CodeQL database <creating-codeql-databases>` for the source code you want to analyze.

-It is simplest to run ``database analyze`` using CodeQL packs.
+The simplest way to run ``codeql database analyze`` is using CodeQL packs.
 You can also run the command using queries from a local checkout of the CodeQL repository, which you may want to do if you want to customize the CodeQL core queries.